 This medication may make you more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths or sunlamps.
 Use a sunscreen and wear protective clothing when outdoors.

-Before using this medication, women of childbearing age should talk with their doctor(s) about the risks and benefits.
+Before using this medication, women of childbearing age should talk with their doctor(s) about the risks and benefits (such as miscarriage, trouble getting pregnant).
 Tell your doctor if you are pregnant or if you plan to become pregnant.
 During pregnancy, this medication should be used only when clearly needed.
 It is not recommended for use during the first and last trimesters of pregnancy due to possible harm to the unborn baby and interference with normal labor/delivery.
 If this medication must be used, taking the smallest effective dose for the shortest possible time may lessen the risks.
 Tell the doctor right away if you notice symptoms in your newborn baby such as slow/shallow breathing, irritability, abnormal/persistent crying, vomiting, or diarrhea.

 This medication passes into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.